Dao (Chinese sword): Sui, Tang, and Song dynasties

 As in the preceding dynasties, Tang dynasty dao were straight along the entire length of the blade.
 Single-handed peidao ("belt dao") were the most common sidearm in the Tang dynasty.
-These were also known as hengdao ("horizontal dao" or "cross dao") in the preceding Sui dynasty.
+These became known as hengdao ("horizontal dao" or "cross dao") from the preceding Sui dynasty onward.
 Two-handed changdao ("long dao") or modao were also used in the Tang, with some units specializing in their use.

 During the Song dynasty, one form of infantry dao was the shoudao, a chopping weapon with a clip point.
 While some illustrations show them as straight, the 11th century Song military encyclopedia the Wujing Zongyao depicts them with curved blades – possibly an influence from the steppe tribes of Central Asia, who would conquer parts of China during the Song period.
 Also dating from the Song are the falchion-like dadao, the long, two-handed zhanmadao, and the long-handled, similarly two-handed buzhandao (步戰刀).